abnv22107/cold-email-generator/README.md

-# cold-email-generator
+# Cold-Email-Generator
-This is a Gen AI porject
+This is a Gen AI project
+You can provide a URL for a job openeing
+The model will create a an email to apply for that job highlighting your skills that is matching with the required ones for the same